What You Need to Know About Video Game Designer

 Is There Job Demand for Video Game Designers?

-In 2016, there was an estimated number of 287,200 jobs in the United States for Video Game Designer.
+In the United States, there were 287,200 jobs for Video Game Designer in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Video Game Designer by 2026.
-The BLS estimates 22,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.

 The states with the most job growth for Video Game Designer are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.